Leadership. Strategy. People. Expertly aligned to bring unique solutions to complex problems.

 Horizon Strategies provides SMEs as staff augmentees assisting the USAREUR-AF G37 staff in planning (near term and 5-year horizon), coordination, and development of the exercise program.
 Our expert planners collaborate with internal staff directorates to identify requirements; develop plans to accomplish USAREUR-AF Joint and Service training objectives; assist with planning theater requirements for support and coordinate with service and agency representatives for the allocation of resources; participate in the supporting JELC events including the Initial Planning Conference, Main Planning Conference and Master Scenario Events List conferences as required; and nest exercise training objectives and activities with USAREUR-AF Joint Force Land Component Command Mission Essential Tasks (METs).
 Our planners produce administrative orders, tactical orders; lead Operational Planning Teams (OPT), Senior Leader Seminars, Rehearsal of Concept (ROC) drills, Tabletop Exercises, Wargames, and conduct other staff work in support of the exercises.
 Plans developed by our team include applicable annexes, appropriate digital/analog map graphics and products that support briefings and presentations.

-Horizon Strategies provides Russian Foreign Area Officer expertise in support of USAREUR-AF’s creation and development of a Russian FAO course that will immerse students in the study of the Russian military, and its thinking behind the strategies and perceptions of the world.
+Horizon Strategies provides Russian Foreign Area Officer expertise in support of USAREUR-AF’s creation and development of a Russian FAO course that has immersed students in the study of the Russian military, and its thinking behind the strategies and perceptions of the world.
 Our experts were instrumental in the development and delivery of a pilot curriculum (delivered in JAN 21) that spans the spectrum from strategic to tactical with special emphasis on the strategic and operational levels within the Russian military.
 Their teamwork with USAREUR-AF employed global reach back to academia and think tanks, as well as integrating best practices from academia and the Department of State.
-This work set the conditions for the scaling of the program this year to include development and delivery of a second iteration of the full Russian Way of War course, a shorter course integrated into USAREUR-AF's Senior Leader Seminar, and a one-week course for planners and commanders.
+This work set the conditions for the scaling of the program to include development and delivery of a second iteration of the full Russian Way of War course, a shorter course integrated into USAREUR-AF's Senior Leader Seminar, and a one-week course for planners and commanders.

 Horizon Strategies is the prime contractor supporting the U.S. Army Human Resources Command with claims and benefits processing.
 Our team processes critical administrative actions for Soldiers and their families to include life insurance, disability, and award claims.
 These services span program operations support and management of Combat Related Special Compensation (CRSC) and Traumatic Service members Group Life Insurance (TSGLI) under the Army Personnel Records Division (APRD); the Awards and Decorations Branch (ADB), under the Soldier Programs and Services Division (SPSD); and the Physical Disability Agency (PDA) under the operational oversight of the Army Deputy Chief of Staff (DCS), G-1.

-Horizon Strategies, in support of the U.S. Army Reserve Command, provides a team of six full-time subject matter experts to plan, coordinate, and produce written orders and supporting products for multiple U.S. Army Reserve (USAR) Combat Support Training Exercises (CSTX) and Functional Command Post Exercises (CPX-F) as part of the Combat Support Training Program (CSTP).
+Horizon Strategies, in support of the U.S. Army Reserve Command, provides a team of subject matter experts to plan, coordinate, and produce written orders and supporting products for multiple U.S. Army Reserve (USAR) Combat Support Training Exercises (CSTX) and Functional Command Post Exercises (CPX-F) as part of the Combat Support Training Program (CSTP).
 The planning cell produces and synchronizes doctrinal operations orders, to include supporting annexes, appendices, and tabs for headquarters organizations ranging from Joint Task Force (JTF), Combined Forces Land Component Command (CFLCC), Division, and Brigade level, to include writing doctrinally correct orders from JTF to brigade level, as well as scripting the exercises, producing a master scenario events list (MSEL), and other products to support the training scenarios.

 Marine Corps Logistics Operations Group (MCLOG) provides standardized, advanced individual training in Marine Air-Ground Task Force (MAGTF) logistics operations and unit readiness planning at the Battalion and Regimental levels, conducts Battle Staff Training, facilitates logistics education and manages doctrine, training standards, tactics and institutional training programs in order to enhance combat preparation and performance of Logistics combat Element units in MAGTF operations.
 Horizon Strategies provides the Marine Corps Logistics Operations Group (MCLOG) senior level logistics experts to mentor, teach and coach the commander and staff of the Logistics Combat Element participating in the Logistics Staff Training Exercise (LSTX) a MAGTF logistics staff exercise program.
 Occasionally, the Horizon Strategy experts help train the logistics staffs from other elements of the MAGTF (CE, GCE, and ACE G4/S4 staffs).
 The LSTX therefore represents an evolutionary step in MCLOG’s mission to train and educate well-rounded logisticians in the integration of logistics across the MAGTF.